macroquest/integration-tests/README.md

 <br/>

 ## Getting Started
-- Clone the project in your MQNext lua folder (this will create a subfolder called "TestSuite")
+- Clone the project in your lua folder (this will create a subfolder called "TestSuite")
 - All tests (so far) are based on a Heroic level 85 Male Troll Shadow Knight
 - Do not self-buff
 - Do not click on any "clickie" eqiupment